heyjva/support/content/src/yellow/gettting-started/yellow-kit-cm4-ps-nvme.md

 - Home Assistant Yellow
 - Heat sink assembly bag
 - Ethernet cable
-- Power supply (12 V / 2 A,)
+- Power supply (12 V / 2 A) (Not included if you have a PoE kit)

 Additionally, make sure you have the following items which are not part of the Kit

 - Raspberry Pi Compute Module 4 (CM4)
 - USB flash drive
-- NVMe M.2 SSD drive
+- Optional: NVMe M.2 SSD drive
 - No. 1 hex screwdriver
   ![Image showing the Home Assistant Yellow with a Raspberry Pi Compute Module 4, Heat sink assembly bag, Ethernet cable, power supply, a USB flash drive, and an NVMe M.2 SSD drive](/static/img/yellow/kit-std-with-nvme.jpeg)